Quick answer: Period Migraine Medications

 What medications are commonly used for period migraines?

 Period migraines often respond differently than other migraines because they're driven by estrogen withdrawal, which affects blood vessel stability, histamine, and pain sensitivity.
 Common options include NSAIDs like ibuprofen or naproxen, triptans, and CGRP inhibitors - but which pattern responds to which depends on whether the pain is inflammatory, vascular, or histamine-driven.
+Preventive strategies like frovatriptan bridging, continuous hormonal contraception, and targeted supplements can reduce attack frequency when used with pattern awareness.

 This guide builds on why migraines get worse around your period, applying pattern recognition to understand which medications are commonly used and why.
+It connects to the broader hormonal picture covered in estrogen fluctuation and migraine and progesterone-related head pain.

 For the broader framework, see Why Migraine Behaves Unpredictably.
 For how treatments are organized in conventional care, see Understanding Migraine Treatment Options.